percona/pmm/docs/setting-up/client/azure.md

     6.1.
 Search for **Subscriptions** like in step 1.

     6.2.
-Select your aplication and grant **Monitor Reader** permissions.
-This might require you have admin permissions in your Azure account.
+Select your application and grant **Monitor Reader** permissions.
+This might require you to have admin permissions in your Azure account.

 ![!](../../_images/azure_app_permissions_01.png)
 ![!](../../_images/azure_app_permissions_02.png)